Causal Discovery from Time Series with Hybrids of Constraint-Based and Noise-Based Algorithms: Pseudo-code algorithms

 \section{Pseudo-code algorithms}

-In our experimental section, we used a restricted version of the VLiNGAM algorithm, which we denote as RestVLiNGAM, and we used respectively a restricted version of the PCMCI$^+$ algorithm, which we denote as RestPCMCI$^+$ and a restricted version of the PCGCE algorithm which we denote as RestPCGCE.
-In the following, we provide the pseudo-codes of all restricted algorithms that we used.
-But first, we start by briefly recalling VLiNGAM, PCMCI$^+$, and PCGCE algorithms which all assume causal sufficiency.
+In our experimental section, we used an NB1 and an NB1$^\prime$ steps based on the VarLiNGAM algorithm (NB1 in NBCB-w and NBCB-e and NB1$^\prime$ in CBNB-w and CBNB-e) and we used respectively a CB1 and a CB1$^\prime$ steps based on the PCMCI$^+$ algorithm (CB1 in CBNB-w and CB1$^\prime$ in NBCB-w) and on the PCGCE algorithm (CB1 in CBNB-e and CB1$^\prime$ in NBCB-e).
+Since NB1$^\prime$ and CB$^\prime$ steps require more modifications compared to NB1 and CB1 steps starting from the initial methods, in the following, we provide the pseudo-codes of each NB$^\prime$ and CB$^\prime$ steps that we used.
+But first, we start by briefly recalling VarLiNGAM, PCMCI$^+$, and PCGCE algorithms which all assume causal sufficiency (Assumption \ref{assum:cs}) while pointing out either their NB1 or CB1 step.

-VLiNGAM~\cite{Hyvarinen_2008} is a noise-based causal discovery algorithm for time series data that constructs a WCG.
+VarLiNGAM~\citep{Hyvarinen_2008} is a noise-based causal discovery algorithm for time series data that constructs a WCG.
 First, it estimates a classic autoregressive model for the data using any conventional implementation of a least-squares method.
-It then computes the residuals and then performs the LiNGAM analysis~\cite{Shimizu_2006,Shimizu_2011} on the residuals.
-Note that the LiNGAM analysis can be either done using the ICALiNGAM~\cite{Shimizu_2006} or DirectLiNGAM~\cite{Shimizu_2011}, in this work, we use DirectLiNGAM.
-This gives the causal order and the estimate of the instantaneous causal effects.
+It then computes the residuals and then performs the LiNGAM analysis~\citep{Shimizu_2006,Shimizu_2011} on the residuals.
+Note that the LiNGAM analysis can be either done using the ICALiNGAM~\citep{Shimizu_2006} or DirectLiNGAM~\citep{Shimizu_2011}, in this work, we use DirectLiNGAM.
+This step, which we refer to as NB1, gives the causal order and the estimate of the instantaneous causal effects.
 After that, it computes the estimates of lagged causal effects.
 Finally, it estimates redundant directed edges to find the underlying WCG.

-PCMCI$^+$~\cite{Runge_2020} is a constraint-based causal discovery algorithm for time series data that constructs a WCG.
+PCMCI$^+$~\citep{Runge_2020} is a constraint-based causal discovery algorithm for time series data that constructs a WCG.
 First, the PC1 lagged phase infers a superset of the lagged parents together with the parents of instantaneous ancestors.
 Next, the MCI instantaneous phase starts with links found in the previous step and all possible instantaneous links, then it conducts momentary conditional independence (MCI) with a modified conditioning set learned in the previous step to increase detection power.
-Finally, it orients edges using the same Rules used in the PC algorithms~\cite{Spirtes_2000,Meek_1995}.
+This step, which we refer to as CB1, gives a partially oriented graph where lagged relations are oriented and where instantaneous are non-oriented.
+Finally, it orients edges using the same rules used in the PC-algorithm~\citep{Spirtes_2000,Meek_1995}.